 This policy session will debate about how to improve regulation of risk in order that innovation is enhanced.
 In the field of new technologies for example, it is essential to address potential emerging risks without discouraging healthy risk taking and stifling innovative activities.
 There are effective ways to manage risk without constraining innovation that this session will discuss, including prevention and mitigation of attendant risks, liability issues, provision of appropriate incentives and development of regulatory environments that provide stability as well as flexibility and adaptability.

-Facilitation and introduction: Granger Morgan, CMU and IRGC Scientific and Technical Council
+Granger Morgan, Carnegie Mellon University, IRGC Scientific & Technical Council

-- (tbc) OECD, Directorate for Science, Technology and Industry
+Dirk Pilat, OECD Directorate for Science, Technology and Innovation